Last Updated -

 Business Model and Market Position

-1. Accommodation reservations
+1. Accommodation reservation

 2. Transportation ticketing

-3. Packaged tours and in-destination products
+3. Packaged tours and corporate travel

 Trip.com